 Pool season comes with all the fun times and a lot of work too.
-Cleaning out the leaves and other debris, ensuring optimum swimming pool chemistry and regular cleaning can take a toll on both your time and money.
-If you employ professional pool cleaners the cost of maintaining your own pool goes up further.
+Cleaning out the leaves and other debris, ensuring optimum swimming pool chemistry, and regular cleaning can take a toll on both your time and money.
+If you employ professional pool cleaners, the cost of maintaining your pool goes up further.
 This is where an automatic pool cleaner can come in handy.

 Understanding the pool’s pumping system

 Suction-side pool cleaners are the most popular as well as the least expensive compared to the other two types.
-In fact, the first automatic pool cleaner ever used was a suction-side one.
-As the name suggests it works with the suction action of your pool’s pumping system.
-The suction power of the pool pump, through which water passes through the filter propels the suction-side pool cleaner and gives it motion.
+The first automatic pool cleaner ever used was a suction-side one.
+As the name suggests, it works with the suction action of your pool’s pumping system.
+The suction power of the pool pump, through which water passes through the filter, propels the suction-side pool cleaner and gives it motion.
 The cleaner moves around the pool in a random path and extracts the dirt and debris.
 A hose is attached to a hole below the skimmer basket.
-Some pools also have dedicated suction cleaner line.
+Some pools also have dedicated suction cleaner lines.
 It is usually located somewhere in the middle of the pool’s length.
 With this dedicated line, you can directly plug in the cleaner to the wall fitting.

-Once the hose is attached the pool’s pumping system creates suction under the cleaner.
+Once the hose is attached, the pool’s pumping system creates suction under the cleaner.
 Think of it as an underwater vacuum cleaner that does not require you to move it around.
-As the cleaner moves across the swimming pool, it catches debris, dirt and more.
-These get sucked through the pipe, the hose and collects at the pump’s skimmer basket.
-If the debris is really small it might even pass through the skimmer all the way to the filter.
+As the cleaner moves across the swimming pool, it catches debris, dirt, and more.
+These get sucked through the pipe, the hose, and collects at the pump’s skimmer basket.
+If the waste is really small, it might even pass through the skimmer to the filter.